A Treap Data Structure is basically a combination of a binary search tree and a heap.

 - It is also a randomized data structure.

-- It’s a binary search tree essentially, so to print a sorted order of keys, just traverse it in order like you would regular BSTs.
+- It’s a binary search tree essentially, so to print a sorted order of keys, just traverse it in order like we would regular BSTs.
 Searching a Treap is like searching a tree.

 Author: KK Nair